Tropical Storm Alex heads toward Bermuda with high winds

 Alex reached tropical storm force after strengthening off Florida’s east coast early Sunday.

-The U.S. National Hurricane Center said Alex had maximum sustained winds of 65 mph (105 kph) and was centered about 325 miles (520 kilometers) west of Bermuda on Sunday evening.
+The U.S. National Hurricane Center said Alex had strengthened a bit by late Sunday, with maximum sustained winds of 70 mph (110 kph).
+It was centered about 245 miles (395 kilometers) west of Bermuda.

-It was moving to the east-northeast at a brisk 26 mph (43 kph) and was expected to pass near or just north of Bermuda on Monday.
+It was moving to the east-northeast at a brisk 28 mph (44 kph) and was expected to pass just north of Bermuda on Monday.
 A tropical storm warning was in effect there.
 Forecasters said it could drop 1 to 2 inches (25 to 50 mm) of rain across Bermuda beginning late Sunday and into Monday.

 National Security Minister Michael Weeks said emergency services were monitoring the storm.